IntersectMBO/budget-management/metadata/2026-04-02-modification-io-5/README.md

 ## Transaction Outputs

 Milestones 14 through 18 have been cancelled, each with a budget of 540,800 ada for a total of 2,704,000 ada.
-This amount should be returned to the treasury contract, while the remaining balance of 6,292,016 ada should be redirected back to the vendor contract.
+This amount should be returned to the treasury contract, while the remaining balance of 6,292,016 ada should remain within vendor contract, with all other milestones.

 ### Treasury reserve contract